 People wait for relief from outside themselves.
 But relief comes from inside you because it’s actually self-relief.
 You can, of course, use external resources to provide self relief to yourself but you must be conscious that the action must be initiated by yourself, from inside yourself.

 Whenever you need relief you should provide it to yourself.
 Don’t wait for no one to provide it to you; this is freedom.
 To provide to yourself relief in life whenever you need it, through a simple action, even one such are “taking a deep breath”, “writing your thoughts in a journal”, “taking a walk in the park”, “saying a good word to yourself”, “smile” is the best thing you can do in life.

 Don’t wait for relief from anyone except yourself, not even from God, if you think God is an entity outside yourself.
 I for one believe that God is part of me, so when I provide relief to myself I know that is God’s wish actually.

 Self-relief can come in many forms.
 It can be self-love, self-respect, self-appreciation, and many others.
 Or it can be a huge self-relief in the form of self-forgiveness.
 A lot of people that I know don’t forgive themselves.
 Some of them don’t even know that they could do this and the others don’t do it because they don’t think they deserve it.
 But all humans deserve self-forgiveness which is actually a form of self-relief.

-Self-relief is about noticing the moments when you need it and respect and love yourself enough to listen to yourself and immediately respond to you in a positive way.
+Self-relief is about noticing the moments when you need it and respecting and loving yourself enough to listen to yourself and immediately respond to you in a positive way.
 Most of the time self-relief is not about making big changes in your life.
 Self-relief must be consistent because it adds up over time and compounds.